 Chemistry is a fascinating and diverse subject which is central to civilised life as we know it.
 The products of the chemicals industry clothe us, warm us, transport us, restore our health when we are ill, and provide us with the thousands of materials which we use at work and at play.

-Chemistry in Lower School
+Chemistry in the Lower School

-Lower School follows an in-house course in Chemistry.
+Lower School follows an in-house course in chemistry.
 Classes are taught in small mixed ability groups and have two periods per week.
 The course is written to be a sound foundation for the transition to the iGCSE course starting in the Third Form.
 Topics covered include: the particle model of matter, atoms and elements, acids and alkalis, air and water pollution, separating mixtures and chemical reactions.

 Chemistry in the Middle School

 GCSE teaching starts in the Third Form.
-We follow the AQA iGCSE (level 2 certificate) with a view to the majority of pupils taking Chemistry as a separate science; in order to facilitate this we teach the iGCSE course over three years.
-Pupils study Chemistry for three periods per week.
+We follow the AQA iGCSE (level 2 certificate) with a view to the majority of pupils taking chemistry as a separate science; in order to facilitate this we teach the iGCSE course over three years.
+Pupils study chemistry for three periods per week.

 In the Third Form the year is split into four broad ability sets of between 10 and 18 pupils, studying the foundation topics of the iGCSE course including: fundamental ideas in chemistry, crude oil, the periodic table, air and water, reactivity of metals, energy changes.